emlearn/emlearn-micropython/doc/fifo_imu.md

         if level < THRESHOLD:
             samples = imu.read_fifo_data(THRESHOLD)

-            # should take 100 ms or less.
-Otherwise compensate the sleep time
+            # Can take up to 100 ms without needing to compensate sleep time
+            # Or up to 1000ms if one does the compensation
             process_samples(samples)

-        machine.lightsleep(900)
+        machine.lightsleep(100)
 ```

+This code will spend 90-99% of the time in lightsleep, for 10-100x power savings.
+It will also just work if using high samplerates (1000 Hz+).
+And the same approach will work to collect data from multiple sensors at the same time.

 ## Call to Action: Use the FIFO!